Web Scraping in 2026: Why AI-Generated Crawlers Are Winning

 Alternative data is mainstream.
 67% of US investment advisors now use alternative data from web scraping, and 95% of hedge funds increased their alternative data budgets last year6.

 API access is shrinking.
 Twitter, Reddit, LinkedIn: platforms keep restricting or monetizing API access.
-When the data you need isn't available through an API, extraction from the web is the only option.
+Ecommerce is no different.
+Merchant feeds are incomplete, self-reported, and biased.
+When the data you need isn't available through an API or a feed, extraction from the web is the only option.

 The ROI is undeniable.
 Industry research shows companies using data-driven pricing strategies see 10-15% margin improvements and 5-10% sales increases.
 One office supply retailer reported a 260% return on their competitive intelligence investment9.